SWIFTSIM/swiftsim/doc/RTD/source/SubgridModels/GEAR/index.rst

 Chemistry
 ~~~~~~~~~

-In the chemistry, we are using the smoothed metallicity scheme that consists in using the SPH to smooth the metallicity of each particles over the neighbors.
+In the chemistry, we are using the smoothed metallicity scheme that consists in using the SPH to smooth the metallicity of each particle over the neighbors.
 It is worth to point the fact that we are not exchanging any metals but only smoothing it.
-The parameter ``GEARChemistry:initial_metallicity`` set the mass fraction of each element for all the particles and ``GEARChemistry:scale_initial_metallicity`` use the feedback table to scale the metallicity of each element according the Sun's composition.
+The parameter ``GEARChemistry:initial_metallicity`` set the initial mass fraction of each element for all the particles and ``GEARChemistry:scale_initial_metallicity`` use the feedback table to scale the initial metallicity of each element according the Sun's composition.

 .. code:: YAML